MaxLinear: IPO

 The company held an initial public offering on March 24, 2010 on the New York Stock Exchange (NYSE). under the ticker symbol MXL.
 Initially the company expected to raise around $43 million with the IPO, with that projection later raised to $90 million after a last-minute increase in share price by the company.
-Writes the San Diego Union-Tribune, "shares soared 34 percent on their debut.
+According to the San Diego Union-Tribune, "shares soared 34 percent on their debut.
 MaxLinear collected about $92 million from the offering, with its shares opening at $14 and peaking at $18.70 on the first day of trading."
 After the debut, MaxLinear said it planned to use the proceeds for "general corporate purposes," and perhaps for acquiring competitor businesses or products.